jruby/jruby/lib/ruby/truffle/jruby+truffle/README.md

 ## Running

-After the environment is set the gem can be used to execute code, files, or gem's executables on JRuby+Truffle in prepared environment.
+After the environment is set the gem can be used to execute code, files, or gem's executables on JRuby+Truffle in the prepared environment.
 Examples follows (options after `--` are interpreted by Ruby, options before `--` are options for this tool):

 -   `jruby+truffle run -- file.rb` - executes file.rb
 -   `jruby+truffle run -- -e '1+1'` - evaluates 1+1 expression
--   `jruby+truffle run -- -I test test/a_test_file_test.rb` - runs a test-file
+-   `jruby+truffle run -- -I test test/a_test_file_test.rb` - runs a test file
 -   `jruby+truffle run -S rspec -- spec/a_spec_file_spec.rb` - runs a spec file
-    using executable of rspec gem
+    using the `rspec` executable of the rspec gem
 -   `jruby+truffle run --require mocks -- file.rb` - executes file.rb, but
     requires mocks first. (mocks can be made to load always by putting the option to configuration file (`.jruby+truffle.yaml`) instead)